proud of our past & excited about our future

 The OHA provides administrative resources, coordinates programs, services and events for hockey participants and provides support to various Development Programs for coaches, officials, trainers and players, Safety and Risk Management Issues and offers resources for Harassment and Abuse education.

-The OHA is currently comprised of three Junior hockey leagues and one Senior hockey league: Junior A – Ontario Junior Hockey League (OJHL); Junior B – Greater Ontario Junior Hockey League (GOJHL); Junior C – Provincial Junior Hockey League (PJHL); and Sr. AAA – Allan Cup Hockey (ACH).
-In 2017-18, these four leagues encompassed 110 teams at the Junior and Senior levels.
+The OHA is comprised of three Junior hockey leagues and two Senior hockey leagues: Junior A – Ontario Junior Hockey League; Junior B – Greater Ontario Junior Hockey League; Junior C – Provincial Junior Hockey League, Senior – Allan Cup Hockey (AAA) and Ontario Elite Hockey League (AA).
+For the 2024-25 season, these five leagues encompass 124 teams.

-The Ontario Hockey Association (OHA) was founded on November 27, 1890 and is the governing body for the majority of Junior and Senior hockey in the Province of Ontario.
+The OHA was founded on November 27, 1890 and is the governing body for the majority of Junior and Senior hockey in the Province of Ontario.
 The OHA is a Member Partner of the Ontario Hockey Federation (OHF) which is one of thirteen Provincial and Regional Branches of Hockey Canada.

 The objectives of the OHA are: to foster and encourage the sport of amateur hockey; to conduct competition in the various categories established; to determine teams for entry into the inter-branch competitions that may be provided by Hockey Canada; and to provide for the affiliation of other hockey organizations.